Skip To Main Content

 The Marin County Office of Education partners with Marin Health and Human Services, Marin Prevention Network, OD Free Marin, and Marin Healthy Youth Partnerships to promote opioid use awareness among Marin County students, parents and caregivers, and community members.

-For resources related opioids use education, intervention and cessation, kindly visit the ODFreeMarin website.
+For resources related to opioid use education, intervention, and cessation, kindly visit the ODFreeMarin website.

 Naloxone